nfnth/nfnth/README.md

 Thus a need for *domain deed* to become the representation of both control and content, the said **source** of a digital property.

-Dralun uses user groupings to differentiate, and domains can be permenently transferred, or temporarily licensed, depending on the need.
+Dralun uses classes to differentiate, and domains can be permenently transferred, depending on the need.

-#### Civilian Class
+#### Domain Class

 |**Class** (*ability*)|*Control?*|*Content?*|Description|
 |-|-|-|-|